FHIR Application Feature Framework Implementation Guide

 • if a value is not provided, does not exist

-GET [base]/feature-query?feature[@context](value)
+GET [base]/$feature-query?feature[@context](value)

 For example, here is how you would ask if the Patient resource has read access:

-GET [base]/feature-query?param=read@Patient(true)
+GET [base]/$feature-query?param=read@Patient(true)

 Requesting multiple features:

-GET [base]/feature-query?param=read@Patient(true)&param=update@Patient(true)
+GET [base]/$feature-query?param=read@Patient(true)&param=update@Patient(true)

-Feature Query Operation
+Feature Query using HTTP POST

 TBD: add example in/out params and explain invoking them in a POST